-Voscur believes that many individuals and groups experience discrimination or lack opportunity and that this creates systematic barriers to creating a fair and just society.
-People are discriminated against because of their protected characteristic(s) or circumstances.
-Discrimination can take one or combined forms based on recognised protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation.
-Other forms of discrimination can be based on: colour, nationality, political beliefs, carer status, appearance, geographical affiliation, social class, income level or criminal record.
-Voscur recognises that these groups are not mutually exclusive, and also recognises intersectionality, as people may have more than one protected characteristic.
+Many individuals and communities experience discrimination, inequity, or lack of opportunity and that creates major barriers to building a fair and just society.
+People are discriminated against either through conscious or unconscious bias because of their characteristics or circumstances.
+Direct and indirect discrimination can take one or combined forms based on recognised characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex, and sexual orientation – these characteristics are defined as “protected” in the Equality Act 2010.
+Other forms of discrimination can be based on: colour, nationality, political beliefs, carer status, appearance, being intersex, geographical area, social class, income level, or criminal record.
+Voscur recognises that some people experience multiple forms of discrimination.

-Voscur is committed to championing diversity, eliminating discrimination and enhancing opportunity in its own policies and practice; and to helping other organisations and individuals to do the same.
+Voscur is committed to improving diversity to achieve representation and inclusion, to eliminating discrimination and lack of opportunity in its own policies and practice, and to helping other organisations and individuals to do the same.

-- Conform to the letter and intent of current legislative requirements including the Equality Act 2010 and the Human Rights Act 1998.
+- Conforms to the letter and intent of legislative requirements including the Equality Act 2010 and the Human Rights Act 1998;

-- Deal with all forms of discrimination, harassment, victimisation and bullying.
+- implements mechanisms for dealing with all forms of discrimination, harassment, victimisation, and bullying;

-- Apply positive action where we believe that there is under-representation or disadvantage.
+- implements mechanisms for applying positive action where we know there is under-representation or disadvantage;